September 22-24 | Arlington, Virginia

 As a Civitas member, you gain exclusive access to valuable tools, program updates, recordings, templates, advocacy resources, and member-only opportunities.
 This space is designed to help you stay informed, amplify your impact, and connect with other leaders advancing health improvement, health information exchange, data infrastructure, and multi-stakeholder health innovation efforts.

-Early bird registration is open for the Civitas 2026 Annual Conference, which will take place September 22-24 in Arlington, Virginia.
+Registration is open for the Civitas 2026 Annual Conference, which will take place September 22-24 in Arlington, Virginia.

 If you are interested in increasing your organization’s visibility at the conference, please review the sponsorship prospectus!